jsakamoto/FindRazorSourceFile/README.md

     ...
 ```

-**IMPORTANT NOTICE:** Please place the calling `UseBrowserLink()` before the calling `UseFindRazorSourceFile()` if the project is a Blazor Server.
+**IMPORTANT NOTICE:** Place the call to `UseBrowserLink()` before calling `UseFindRazorSourceFile()` if the project is a Blazor Server app.

 </details>

-After doing the all steps of the instruction above and launch the project, the .razor source file will be opened in the Visual Studio when the HTML element is clicked in the "Inspection Mode" on a web browser! 👍
+After completing all the steps above and launching the project, the `.razor` source file will open in Visual Studio when you click an HTML element in "Inspection Mode" in your web browser! 👍

 ## 5. Limitations